Jesuit clause: Views on the Jesuits

 During the 1956 parliamentary debate on the repeal of the clause, the order was accused of being behind the Spanish Civil War and of inspiring Communists and Marxists by the then-president of the Odelsting, C. J. Hambro:

-It was thought that the members of the order followed the Pope blindly and that the order followed a moral theology which justified both lying and deceit as long as the ends were good, and were for that reason given the motto "The end justifies the means".
+Critics of Jesuitism often sustained that the members of the order followed the Pope blindly and that the order followed a moral theology which justified both lying and deceit as long as the ends were good, and were for that reason given the motto "The end justifies the means".
 Similar ideas about the Jesuits were also common in Norway in the 20th century.

 Before 1814

 As the Jesuit schools and universities grew in reputation, it also became common for wealthy Norwegian official families to send their children there for the best education: in Rome, but also later in Belgium, Poland and elsewhere.
 For Norwegian students, the school in Braniewo on the Baltic Sea was particularly attractive.
 The students went to Jesuit schools, and many received tuition free.
 They had to attend Catholic masses, confessions and Catholic Eucharist.
 Many of the students converted to Catholicism, the best known being Laurentius Nicolai.
 The schools also gained a good reputation, with good teaching staff and pedagogically recognized methods.
 The education was practical and results-oriented.
 The schools provided education in various disciplines, such as literature, music, drama and mathematics.
 Several of these began missionary work in the Nordic countries, starting in Poland and Belgium.
 There were also some Catholics in Norway who more or less hid their faith, among them Laurits Clausen Scabo who was bishop of Stavanger and Christoffer Hjort who was headmaster at Oslo Cathedral School.
 In 1602, the Catholics in Norway had their own clergy for a period.

 In 1604, the situation for Catholics worsened.
 It was then forbidden to employ anyone who had attended Jesuit schools in positions in schools and churches.
 In practice, students from Norway ended up no longer attending Jesuit schools, and much of the contact with Catholic countries disappeared.
 In 1623–1624 the Jesuits made a new missions attempt.
 As a result, in 1624, Catholic priests were banned from Denmark–Norway under threat of the death penalty.

-But around the mid-1700s, the Catholic Church abandoned its missionary activities, and most active attempts to re-Catholicize Denmark-Norway ceased.
+But around the mid-1600s, the Catholic Church largely abandoned its missionary activities in Norway, and most active attempts to re-Catholicize Denmark–Norway ceased.